 Yeah, but I am not.
 I am a total softy and that’s why this whole changing the world for the better means so much to me.

 Today I want to educate you on the impact that Ghost Nets have on our environment and what people are already doing to solve this problem.

 What are ghost nets?

-This creates a huge problem since the modern fishing net isn’t made from natural fibers anymore, but from nylon.
+This creates a massive problem since the modern fishing net isn’t made from natural fibers anymore, but from nylon.

 Nylon can not biodegrade and therefore stays in our oceans for hundreds if not thousands of years. (it eventually turns into microplastic)

-Once these nets are dumped in the ocean, we call them ghost nets and they continue to kill marine life.
+Once these nets are dumped into the sea, we call them ghost nets and they continue to kill marine life.

 Get it Ghost Net?

 Ghost nets have the properties to be very sturdy and buoyant.
 Many of these nets continue to travel via the currents of the ocean or float at the surface for years and decades to come.
 Even though there are areas where fishing with nets is not allowed, scientists find ghost nets in those regions.

 Some plastic fishing gear, for example, monofilament-gill-net, is almost invisible in water.
 It is also extremely strong and very resistant to biting and chewing by trapped animals.
 Every year they are responsible for trapping and killing millions of marine animals, including sharks, rays, bony fish, turtles, dolphins, whales, crustaceans, and birds.